zzzprojects/learn-orm/mvc-with-entity-framework-6/pages/documentations/formatting-and-validation.md

 In this article, we will discuss how to customize the data model by using attributes that specify formatting, validation, and database mapping rules.

-## DataType
+## DataType Attribute

 In `Author` entity, we have `BirthDate` property, and all of the web pages currently display the time along with the date.

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/mvc-with-entity-framework-6/images/formatting-and-validation-1.png">

-But in this field, we only need the date, so by using data annotation attributes, we can make one code change that will fix the display format in every view that shows the birth date.
+In this field, we only need the date instead of date and time.
+We can use data annotation attributes and make one code change that will fix the display format in every view that shows the birth date.

 In ***Models\Author.cs***, add a `using` statement for the `System.ComponentModel.DataAnnotations` namespace and add `DataType` and `DisplayFormat` attributes to the `BirthDate` property, as shown below.